 - describe your patient’s functional abilities – what they can do

-- certify work capacity to enable your patient’s employer and case manager to look for and offer your patient work duties that fit their functional abilities
+- certify work capacity to enable your patient’s employer and claims manager to look for and offer your patient work duties that fit their functional abilities

 - share information with other treating practitioners, the employer and mobile claims manager, to encourage shared goals that will provide clarity for your patient.

-When completing the certificate, it is important to focus on your patient's functional abilities from a medical perspective.
-This will ensure that the employer and case manager have the information they need to identify suitable duties at work that can be performed safely.
+The Work Capacity Certificate has to be completed by a medical practitioner.
+When completing the certificate, it is important to focus on your patient's functional abilities from a medical perspective – what is safe for them based on their injury.
+This will ensure that the employer and claims manager have the information they need to identify suitable duties at work that can be performed safely.

 For guidance on completing the Work Capacity Certificate, please read our How to use the Work Capacity Certificate brochure (PDF, 2011 KB).
-For further information please contact the GP Helpline via email firstname.lastname@example.org or by phone on 1800 180 545.
+For further information please contact Scheme Support via email firstname.lastname@example.org or by phone on 08 8238 5757.